 CRESSLE

-The Environmental Science Institute has been awarded a five-year grant from the National Science Foundation to partner geoscience researchers and Austin community members to address issues of community resilience.
-The grant is a collaboration involving faculty from the University of Arizona, as well as faculty and researchers from the Jackson School of Geosciences, the Moody College of Communication, the College of Liberal Arts, Dell Medical School, the LBJ School of Public Affairs and local community organizations and other stakeholders, including People Organized in Defense of Earth and Her Resources (PODER).
+The Environmental Science Institute is partnering with faculty researchers and Austin community members to address issues of community resilience to improve outcomes for all communities in Austin.
+This project is a collaboration involving faculty from the University of Arizona, as well as faculty and researchers from the Jackson School of Geosciences, the Moody College of Communication, the College of Liberal Arts, Dell Medical School, the LBJ School of Public Affairs, the School of Law and local community organizations and other stakeholders, including People Organized in Defense of Earth and Her Resources (PODER).

 Jay Banner